eirikrb/gym-auv-cnn/README.md

 #### Additional
 Download the [https://github.com/acados/tera_renderer/releases](Tera renderer binaries) and place them in <acados_root>/bin.<br/>
 Strip the version and platform from the binaries (e.g.: t_renderer-v0.0.34 -> t_renderer). <br/>
-Notice that you might need to make "t_renderer" executable (right click on the file -> Properties -> Permissions -> Allow executing file as program).
+Notice that you might need to make "t_renderer" executable (right-click on the file -> Properties -> Permissions -> Allow executing file as program).